“When should I start?” This is THE most common question I get about homeschooling!

 Maybe your friends in public school have kids that are “way ahead.”
 That’s great, but it doesn’t dictate the future success of your child.

-Why does school make such a big deal about ages and grades and scary things like cut-off dates?
-Well, school is a big system that can’t take each child’s individual needs into consideration.
-(They can’t move at a non-linear pace–the way learning would move naturally.)
+School is a big system that can’t take each child’s individual needs into consideration.
 They have to pick a set age for organization purposes because they serve such large groups of children.
 So even though the research tells us later is better, schools don’t operate by that data.

 Now What?